audreychu/audreychu.github.io/README.md

 ###### Important Notes:
 **Asking for over 100 pages at once (necessary for a 10-year span) leads to unpredictable results.**
-* Ideally I would do something like: ```news_articles('Health Care',20060101,20170101,500)```, but the function simply stops running around 110~120 pages.
+* Ideally I would extract news articles using the following call: ```news_articles(<sector>,20060101,20170101,500)```, but the function stops running around 110~120 pages.
+This is likely due to usage restrictions imposed by the API.
 * My solution: Split the desired time frame, make separate calls, concatenate the results, save locally
-* Even with this work-around, it takes multiple tries to obtain the correct result.
+* Even with this work-around, it took multiple tries to obtain the correct result.

 ```python